GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 - A billing enabled Google Cloud account, see this [document](https://cloud.google.com/billing/docs/how-to/modify-project) for detailed instructions.
 - gcloud command line tool must be [installed]((https://cloud.google.com/anthos/multicluster-management/connect/prerequisites#install-cloud-sdk)) in your environment if not using Cloud shell.
-- Docker must be install in your working environment or cloud shell, see this [instruction](https://docs.docker.com/engine/install/ubuntu/) for details
+- Docker must be install in your environment or cloud shell, see this [instruction](https://docs.docker.com/engine/install/ubuntu/) for details

 ## Architecture